 Advantages of multiplexed sequencing

-As shown in Figure 1B, the duplication rate was consistent when the libraries were sequenced individually (2.4%).
-However, there was an increase in the duplication rate in the "500 ng total input" groups (orange circles) when the libraries were sequenced in 4-plex (4.5%) instead of 1-plex (2.0%).
-The rate of duplication increased substantially in the same groups when the libraries were sequenced in 8-plex (7.1% vs. 2.4%).
-We observed the biggest increase in duplication rate when sequencing was performed in 16-plex with the 500 ng total groups (13.5% vs. 2.5%).
-Importantly, through the experiments, the duplication rate remained almost constant in "500 ng each library" groups (blue circles), whether they were sequenced individually or in multiplex (4-plex, 8-plex, or 16-plex).
+As shown in Figure 1B, the duplication rate was consistent when the libraries were captured individually (2.4%).
+However, there was an increase in the duplication rate in the "500 ng total input" groups (orange circles) when the libraries were captured in 4-plex (4.5%) instead of 1-plex (2.0%).
+The rate of duplication increased substantially in the same groups when the libraries were captured in 8-plex (7.1% vs. 2.4%).
+The biggest increase in duplication rate was observed when capture was performed in 16-plex with the 500 ng total groups (13.5% vs. 2.5%).
+Importantly, through the experiments, the duplication rate remained almost constant in the "500 ng each library" groups (blue circles), whether they were captured individually or in multiplex (4-plex, 8-plex, or 16-plex).

 High coverage uniformity with multiplexed captures

-To determine whether using 500 ng of each library in multiplexing experiments provides uniform coverage, we examined the per-base target coverage in the previously described experiment.
+To determine whether using 500 ng of each library in multiplexing experiments provides uniform coverage, the per-base target coverage was examined in the previously described experiment.
 As seen in Figure 2, target coverage was highly uniform, regardless of the number of samples multiplexed.
 Base coverage was 98.2% for 20X for all 4 experimental groups.
 An average of 94.8% of the bases were covered at least 100X.
 Coverage was nearly 200X for 61.8% and 300X for 23.6% of bases.